 - Dig out a hole slightly larger than the divided plants and place the crown in the hole with its roots facing downwards.
 The top of the crown should be 2.5cm (1 inch) below the soil surface.
 Mark where the crown has been planted with a cane or stones until new shoots appear above the soil surface in late February or March.

 - Outdoor forcing is a simple process that provides an earlier harvest of sweet tender stems.
 For forcing outdoors, cover plants with a container or large pot to exclude the light.
 Place the cover over the rhubarb as soon as it begins to show signs of growth.
+Only force a rhubarb plant once every 4 years to avoid exhausting it.
+Once forced stalks have been harvested, allow plants to recover for the rest of the growing season.

 We have a variety of rhubarb planted in the long plot in the back patch.